 Crime fiction is a crowded market, and it takes something special to be able to break through.
-Here are ten tips which will help you perfect your writing and stand out from the crowd.
+Here are ten tips that will help you perfect your writing and stand out from the crowd.

 Don’t underestimate your reader, either.
 They’ll be on the lookout for any clues you give them, so be subtle and sparing with them.
 You don’t want them guessing the culprit twenty pages into the book.

 As I mentioned in this previous article, part of our fascination with the genre comes from the inside perspective we get to the solving of crimes.
 If you get too fantastical, or your set-pieces are too overblown, the reader is likely not to be able to relate.

-Crime fiction’s genre conventions and fairly standardised structure provide the perfect framework to explore different issues, while still maintaining the reader’s engagement.Mo Harber-Lamond
+Crime fiction’s genre conventions and fairly standardised structure provide the perfect framework to explore different issues, while still maintaining the reader’s engagement.

 Go to events

 Going to crime writing festivals and events is one of the best ways to network, and you’ll have the chance to interact with your favourite authors.
 With workshops, readings and Q&As, these events are invaluable to the aspiring writer.

 Explore different issues

 Taking inspiration is fine — no book is an island — but in a genre that relies so heavily on intrigue, twists, and surprises, it’s no good having your reader unravel your plot halfway through because they remember it from that episode of Dexter.

 How many Philip Marlowe clones have you read; jaded, drunk, but brilliant?
 There’s nothing stopping you from creating another, but your reader will thank you for a fresh take on the detective.

 Keep your plot tight

 This is absolutely crucial, as your readers will be analysing every action and event in your book in relation to others.
-You’ve got to make sure your plot is watertight, because any leaks will be noticed.
+You’ve got to make sure your plot is watertight because any leaks will be noticed.

 In such a congested genre, near enough everything has been done before, so you’ve got to work hard for your plot to both be interesting and still make sense.